 Emilie Raffa says

 Thanks for your feedback Paula!
 I’m going to make a note re: using almond flour.
-A few other bakers had success with this, which gives this recipe a gluten free option.
+A few other bakers had success with this, which gives this recipe another gluten free option.

 J. Gallozzi says